-The Faculty of Homeopathy - the registered organisation for doctors qualified in homeopathy - follows the Department of Health guidelines and advises parents to have their children immunised with standard vaccines, unless there are medical contraindications.
+The Faculty of Homeopathy - the registered organisation for doctors qualified in homeopathy - follows the Department of Health guidelines.
+They advise parents to have their children immunised with standard vaccines, unless there are medical reasons they should not be.

 Why is the immunisation programme changed from time to time?